~ 1796 Infantry Officers Blue & Gilt Spadroon and Scabbard ~

 Our example is a combat sword which most probably has seen quite a bit of action.
 This piece is essentially a backsword with a less protective guard with a cut and thrust blade.

 The lower half of the blade is blued and gilt foliage and arms drums and banners decorated.

-The grips still preserves its quilion and folding guard flap along with its original steel wire grip and elaborate pommel.
+The grip still preserves its quilion and folding guard flap along with its original carved wooden grip and elaborate pommel.

 The sword comes with its original black leather scabbard, which it is quite a rare thing.

 The blade is 32 ½ inches (82 cm) long.

 The overall length of the sword is 39 inches (99 cm) long.